Helsinki-NLP/Opus-MT/elg/README.md

 https://object.pouta.csc.fi/Tatoeba-MT-models/dan-eng/opus-2021-01-03.zip
 ```

-and run `build_elg_image_and_metadata.sh`, this will result in an image that provides dan-deu and dan-eng translation, each with its own endpoint and server.
+and run `build_elg_image_and_metadata.sh`, this will result in an image that provides dan-deu and dan-eng translation, each with its own endpoint and `marian-server`.

 If you write